-The Adult Educational Development (AED) Department provides instructional programs and services in the literacy, Pre-GED, GED, citizenship and pre-employment skills areas.
+The Adult Educational Development (AED) Department provides instructional programs and services in the basic skills, Pre-GED, GED, nonnative literacy, citizenship and pre-employment skills areas.
 All programs are intended for adults sixteen years old and over who are not currently enrolled in a secondary school.